 its stability cannot be guaranteed.
 Core developers will attempt to

 ensure that every commit results in a working client, even if individual

 As always, the NodeBB team is not responsible for any misadventures, loss of data, data corruption, or any other bad things that may arise due to a botched upgrade - so please don't forget to back up before beginning!

-NodeBB's upgrade path is designed so that upgrading between versions is
+NodeBB's upgrade path is designed so that upgrading between versions is straightforward.

 1. Shut down your forum

 While it is possible to upgrade NodeBB while it is running, it is definitely not recommended, particularly if it is an active forum:

 As with all upgrades, the first step is to back up your data!
 Nobody likes database corruption/misplacement.